Creating a Safe, Welcoming Woodinville

-Key initiatives and ongoing efforts:
+Key initiatives and ongoing efforts that I’m championing:

 Gun Responsibility & Safer Communities